chadmckell/FeedForwardDelay/ReadMe.txt

 3. Name the project “FeedForwardDelay”.

-4. Open the project settings.
+4. Open your project settings (click on the gear icon located near the top of the window).

 5. Make sure the following are enabled: Build AudioUnit v3, Plugin Midi Input, Plugin Midi Output, and Key Focus.

 6. Save and open the file in your selected exporter.

+7. Using your computer browser, navigate to your JUCE project folder.
+Remove all the files located in the “Source” folder.
+Now add the files from this GitHub repository.

-7. Compile the source code using the exporter.
+8. Compile the new source code using the exporter.

-8. Find and run the VST plugin in your chosen DAW.
+9. Find and run the VST plugin in your chosen DAW.
 If you’re using Ableton Live 9, make sure to enable “Use VST Plug-in System Folders” under Preferences->File Folder.